The IRS has general audit categories:

 - State Notices

-For information on a specific IRS notice, go to our Notice Review - IRS Notice Listing FAQ.
-To contact TaxAct for assistance with your IRS or state notice, go to our Received an IRS or a State Notice FAQ.
+For information on a specific IRS notice, visit Notice Review - IRS Notice Listing.
+To contact TaxAct for assistance with your IRS or state notice, see Received an IRS or State Notice.

 After you file your return, the IRS reviews the accuracy of your computations and income.
-The IRS compares your return against the Forms W-2 and 1099 it receives from your employers and anyone else who has reported payments to you.
+The IRS compares your return against the Forms W-2 Wage and Tax Statement and Forms 1099 it receives from your employers and anyone else who has reported payments to you.